 And visit the newly installed StoryWalk® at Brunsdale Park (1702 27th Ave S) to read If You Were a Penguin by Wendell and Florence Minor, made possible with support from the Fargo Public Library, the Fargo Park District Foundation and the Fargo Park District Foundation Matching Grant Program.

 Virtual Storytime for Our Youngest Readers

-Due to the COVID-19 virus pandemic, and in effort to protect our community, volunteers, staff, and patrons of all ages, all Fargo Public Library locations are temporarily closed until further notice.
+Due to the COVID-19 virus pandemic, and in effort to protect our community, volunteers, staff, and patrons of all ages, onsite programming at all Fargo Public Library locations has been suspended until further notice.
 Because of this, we are offering virtual Storytimes and virtual Baby Rhyme Time for our youngest patrons.

 Library Program Evaluation

 Attended one of our programs?
 Tell us about your experience!
 This is a post-program survey to help us bring more events to our patrons.
 Your feedback means a great deal to us; thank you for your time in filling out this form.